-The Quick Access Toolbar (QAT) is displayed at the top of the Excel window, and comes with a few default commands installed.
-You can customize the QAT, adding more commands that you use frequently.
+The Quick Access Toolbar (QAT) is at the top of the Excel window, and comes with a few default commands installed.
+See how to customize the QAT, and add macros or favorite commands.

 In Excel 2013, each file opens in its own window, and has its own Close button.
 To make it easier to close multiple windows quickly, you can add the Close All and Exit commands to the QAT.

 If you use an Excel command frequently, or if an Excel command isn't available on the Excel Ribbon, you can add its icon to the Quick Access Toolbar (QAT).

 For example, here are the steps to add a macro to the QAT.
 The macro is named ToggleR1C1 and is stored in the Personal.xlsb file.

 The macro icon now appears on the QAT, and you can click it to run the macro.